khalil-research/.github/profile/README.md

-Code for the research group led by Elias B. Khalil at the University of Toront: https://ekhalil.com
+Code for the research group led by Elias B. Khalil at the University of Toronto: https://ekhalil.com